2048 Android Game, I had downloaded this game because it was trending, all of my friends were playing so I also downloaded the 2048 Game.

-- It also keeps record of your high score.
-It will give you moral boost each time you play a game.
+- It also keeps a record of your high score.
+It will give you a morale boost each time you play a game.

-- When you reach to tile 2048, you have won the game.
-But wait, do you want to play more, no worries; you can continue with same turn and reach to higher tiles.
+- When you reach tile 2048, you have won the game.
+But wait, do you want to play more, no worries; you can continue with the same turn and reach higher tiles.

 Now let’s talk developing of the game.

 The source code of this game contains 9 java files: